OluwatosinOsho/african-fintech-iam-guardrails/ai-policy-drafting/ai-policy-drafting.md

 This experiment demonstrates how Generative AI can accelerate the delivery of highly secure, production-ready cloud configurations.
 By treating AI like a **cloud security co-pilot**, startups can:

 - 🚀 Move faster without compromising on compliance
-- ⚠️ Avoid common misconfigurations in IAM policies
+- 🛡️ Avoid common misconfigurations in IAM policies
 - 📈 Scale secure cloud operations more efficiently

-> ✅ **Human oversight remains essential**, but AI accelerates and augments secure cloud engineering.
+✅ **Human oversight remains essential**, but AI accelerates and augments secure cloud engineering.

 ---

 ## 🧠 Bonus Tips (for Practitioners)

-- 🛠️ Test policies using the [AWS IAM Policy Simulator](https://policysim.aws.amazon.com/)
+- 🛠️ Test policies using the **AWS IAM Policy Simulator**
-- 📜 Enable CloudTrail logging for visibility and auditability
+- 📜 Enable **CloudTrail logging** for visibility and auditability
 - 🔁 Iterate with AI to support advanced use cases (e.g., time-bound access, access logging)
-- 🧪 Integrate policy validation into your CI/CD pipelines
+- 🧪 Integrate policy validation into your **CI/CD pipelines**